liuxingzhijian1320/NgSwitchery/README.md

 3. Include `ng-switchery.js` in your scripts
 4. Declare a dependency on the NgSwitchery module
 5. Add the `ui-switch` attribute to a checkbox.
+6. ng-model = 'a',a does not express any meaning,you can use any words to express.

 ##Example##